xd009642/xd009642.github.io/_posts/2025-01-15-adding-a-new-fake-to-the-fake-crate.markdown

 fake impl we can see types for `UUIDv8` etc which are provided like `impl Dummy<UUIDv8> for Uuid`.

+There's not that many variants in base64, looking at the engine the main things we can vary are:

+1. The data being encoded as base64
+2. Whether we pad the data or not.

+To vary these we'll use the `Faker` type to generate random data and a random boolean and then encode the base64 using these.
+My initial errors all boiled down to not using the cheaply constructed `Faker` type.
+But once I realised that it felt pretty simple.

-In the new `fake/src/impls/base64/mod.rs` the initial implementation looks something
+In the new `fake/src/impls/base64/mod.rs` the initial implementation looks something like:
-like:

 ```rust
 use crate::{Dummy, Fake, Faker};